kubewarden/kubecon-24-eu-kubewarden/slides/content/feature.md

 ## Audit Scanner

-Consistently verify the compliance state of Kubernetes cluster.
+Continuously verify the compliance state of the Kubernetes cluster.

-## Context Aware Policy
+## Context Aware Policies

 Determine whether an AdmissionRequest is acceptable using information from resources deployed in the cluster

-## Metrics
+## Metrics & Tracing

-Kubewarden &#10084; Prometheus
+Kubewarden &#10084; Prometheus, Jaeger, OpenTelemetry

 ## Security